 Start up the story mode and you’re presented with the flimsiest excuse for an adventure you’ve ever seen; a few basic commands prompt some very short pieces of dialogue – you wouldn’t want anything to get between you and all that juicy mahjong after all – and then you’re away and playing a two player variant of the centuries old tile-based game.

 And it’s at this too-early point I realise I’ve got a bit of a problem on my hands – I don’t know how to play mahjong.
-I recognise the tiles, and I know enough to know I’ve seen this two player layout used somewhere before but that that game’s usually played with four people, and…
+I recognise the tiles, and I know enough to know I’ve seen this two player layout used somewhere before but that the game’s usually played with four people, and…

 That’s about it.
 I find myself crumbling in the face of a game that expects you not to play as a leather-wearing cop in an adventure game themed around mahjong but to play actual riichi mahjong.